 The RORC St Malo race is one of the longer Channel races (150NM), starting off Cowes, heading to the West of Guernsey before heading South to St Malo.
 We will spend a few hours ashore if tides allow (There is a sill to clear).
 Alternatively we may head to Guernsey after the finish for a shore visit, before returning to Gosport.
 Book here…

-The Cherbourg race is one of the shorter of the Channel Races (75NM), starting off Cowes, the course will head East out of the Solent on Friday evening, before night racing across to Cherbourg using a watch system.
-We will stop for a few hours at Cherbourg, before returning home to Gosport.
+The Channel race is an offshore round the cans race, starting off Cowes, the course will head out of the Solent on Saturday morning, before night racing around the channel using a watch system.
+Finishing at Cowes before heading home to Gosport.
 Book here…

 You will spend the first day onboard training with us, to prepare you as much as possible for the race the following day, or evening in the case of the Cherbourg Race.